 Auto Learn: The Redline can automatically learn and filter out stationary false alerts on X and K band after you pass them repeatedly.
 If you disable this, you can still manually lock out signals by triple pressing the “Mute” button when detecting a false alert.

-Alert Lamp: Configure the alert lamp LED above the detector’s primary display.
+Alert Lamp: Enable or disable the alert lamp LED above the detector’s primary display.

 Cruise Alert: Low speed muting.
 When you detect any radar or laser signal, the detector will double beep and then go quiet.